EmmaJohnsonBarth/TeamAgreement/README.md

 - Talk it out, voice opinions early

-- voting, take breaks often
+- Voting, take breaks often

 **What will your team do if one person is taking over the project and not letting the other members contribute?**